 - Study Skills

 We also use various software programs in conjunction with individual therapy to further develop a child's skills such as the Fast ForWord program, Cogmed and the Cellfield program.

 - ‘sound out’ words by breaking them into syllables and sounds

 - apply spelling and reading rules

 - use words in grammatically-correct, meaningful sentences.

 The Spalding Method uses multisensory instruction (children hear, say, write and see each word) and helps develop higher-level thinking skills (such as analysis and reasoning).

-To purchase Spalding resources please go to our Learning Store.
+To purchase Spalding resources please contact us.